-- Best of one game matches: 5 minutes - Best of three game matches during top cut: 15 minutes
+- Best of one game matches: 5 minutes - Best of three game matches during qualifying: 5 minutes - Best of three game matches during top cut: 15 minutes

 Game play should be monitored by judges during this time.
 The guidelines for Slow Play should be strictly observed, and penalties handed out for any players found to be playing slowly.